 3.3 We hold no information on your bank accounts or payment cards.

 4. How we use personal information

-4.1 Personal information provided to us will be used for the purposes outlined at the time of collection or application in accordance with the preferences you express.
+4.1 Personal information provided to us and / or our membership administrators will be used for the purposes outlined at the time of collection or application in accordance with the preferences you express.

 4.2 Personal data collected and processed by us may be used for the following purposes: